solo-spice/sospice/docs/source/utilities.rst

 `astropy.stats.sigma_clip <https://docs.astropy.org/en/stable/api/astropy.stats.sigma_clip.html>`__
 working on a local neighbourhood.

-Plotting field-of-views over a background map
+Plotting fields-of-view over a background map
 ----------------------------------------------------

-Once observations are selected from a ``Catalog``, their Field-Of-Views (FOVs) can be plotted using ``plot_fovs_with_background()``.
+Once observations are selected from a ``Catalog``, their Fields-Of-View (FOVs) can be plotted using ``plot_fovs_with_background()``.
 Different background maps can be selected: maps with some specific data (e.g. a HMI synoptic map or Solar Orbiter/EUI/FSI), a blank map with some projection (in development), or any map already plotted by the user.

 After